DengYuelin/object_detection_profiling/readme.md

 python3 scripts/template_matching_example.py examples/Source.jpg examples/templates/empty_block.png TM_CCOEFF_NORMED 0.9
 ```

-You should see an output like:
+You should see an output like this:

 ```sh
 2 objects detected using method TM_CCOEFF_NORMED with a threshold of 0.9 Result saved to runs/tm_result.png
 ```

-If you open the figure (recommend coping it to your local system using [ssh](https://stackoverflow.com/questions/30553428/copying-files-from-server-to-local-computer-using-ssh)), you should see something like
+If you open the figure (recommend copying it to your local system using [ssh](https://stackoverflow.com/questions/30553428/copying-files-from-server-to-local-computer-using-ssh)), you should see something like

 <p align="center">
   <img src="examples/tm_result.png" />